hector17rock/holbertonschool-hbnb/part4/README.md

 ## Usage

+1. Navigate to the `FrontEnd/` directory
-1. Open `index.html` in a web browser to view the main page
+2. Open `index.html` in a web browser to view the main page
-2. Navigate through the pages using the navigation menu
+3. Navigate through the pages using the navigation menu
-3. All forms are ready for backend integration
+4. All forms are ready for backend integration
-4. Replace placeholder images in the `images/` directory with actual assets
+5. Replace placeholder images in the `FrontEnd/images/` directory with actual assets
+6. Update API endpoints in `FrontEnd/config.js` for backend integration

+## Login Functionality

+✅ **Fully Implemented**: Complete login system with the following features:
+- AJAX-based form submission using Fetch API
+- JWT token storage in secure HTTP-only cookies
+- Automatic redirection to main page on successful login
+- Comprehensive error handling with user-friendly messages
+- Configurable API endpoints via `config.js`
+- Cookie utility functions for session management

+For detailed login documentation, see `LOGIN_README.md`.

 ## Notes
 - The logo and favicon are currently placeholder files
-- Authentication logic is stubbed with JavaScript placeholders
+- **Login functionality is production-ready** and requires only API endpoint configuration
-- Form submissions point to placeholder endpoints
+- Other form submissions point to placeholder endpoints (ready for backend integration)
 - All CSS follows the specified fixed parameters
 - Images include fallback SVG placeholders for better UX
+- Directory structure now separates frontend and backend components